oozen/yt-video-sample/README.md

 # yt-video-sample
-Youtube video sample project.
-This sample application demonstrates implementing Youtube Iframe Api with event capturing.
+Youtube video api sample project.
+This sample application demonstrates implementing Youtube Iframe Api with controlling callback events like Play, Pause etc.

 # how to run the app
 `npm install`